Alexis-Bll/network-lab-portfolio/README.md

 ## Lab Environment

-All labs are built using:
+The lab environment uses:

-* **EVE-NG** for network simulation
+- **EVE-NG** for network simulation
-* **Virtual routers and switches**
+- **Cisco virtual routers and switches**
-* **Virtual PCs and servers**
+- **Virtual PCs and servers**
+- **Windows Server** for DHCP, DNS, Active Directory, and Group Policy in V2

-This environment allows for realistic testing of enterprise network behaviour, including redundancy, failover, and security controls.
+This allows realistic testing of routing, switching, redundancy, segmentation, security controls, and enterprise services.

----

-## Key Technologies

-Technologies and concepts demonstrated in this portfolio include:

-* VLANs, trunking, and Layer 2 switching
-* OSPF routing across a multi-site network
-* First-hop redundancy (HSRP)
-* Spanning Tree Protocol (Rapid-PVST) and root bridge control
-* EtherChannel (LACP)
-* Access Control Lists (ACLs)
-* DHCP Snooping and Dynamic ARP Inspection (DAI)
-* Port Security and STP protections (BPDU Guard)
-* WAN connectivity using /30 point-to-point links

 ---